p6/p6.github.io/_pages/2018-05-14-autoethnography-hobby-genomics-part-i.md

 However - the summary of the above anecdotes fall short of being able to trace anything more about his origins, excepting speculation.
 That's all we know.

-This raises some fundamental questions: How even did Krishna Rao wed Smt| Nagaratna (a Kamme) in an age (C 1930s) where it was very rare to marry outside of one's subgroup?
+This raises some fundamental questions: How even did Krishna Rao wed Smt\| Nagaratna (a Kamme) in an age (C 1930s) where it was very rare to marry outside of one's subgroup?
 We could speculate Krishna Rao could have belonged to one of the acceptable subgroups - such as Badaganadu, Hoysala Karnataka or others - but this is unlikely with the known detail about origins in Mangalore - which none of these groups are native to.
-Even if we were to accept this, it would make it difficult to explain the complete lack of extended relatives in a region that all of these subgroups have significant populations in.
+Even if we were to accept that he was part of one of these subgroups, it would make it difficult to explain the complete lack of extended relatives in a region that all of these subgroups have significant populations in.

 Inter-subgroup marriages between Kammes and others were not unheard of though probably much less acceptable.
 We can say that it was largely OK with other Kannada smArta subgroups native to the Mysore region (as speculated above) but still very unlikely with other ethno-theological groups (such as mAdhwas or SrivaiShnavas) or alien subgroups (such as sankEtis);